alakdam07/React-spotifyApi-artistSearch/README.md

 ## Feel free to use the codes

-## owner's target is to build current mood songs.
+## owner's of the App target is to build current mood songs.